iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Rockafellar Duality.md

-[[Dualization Techniques]], finding the Fenchel dual for a given function. [[Duality/Convex Conjugation Introduction]], the definition and interpretations for a convex conjugate of a function, and [[Duality/MinMax MaxMin Lemma]].
+- [Dualization Techniques](Dualization%20Techniques.md), finding the Fenchel dual for a given function.
+- [Convex Conjugation Introduction](Duality/Convex%20Conjugation%20Introduction.md), the definition and interpretations for a convex conjugate of a function, and [MinMax MaxMin Lemma](Duality/MinMax%20MaxMin%20Lemma.md).

-We might need to use [[Duality/Fenchel Identity, Inequality]] one theorem characterizing the existence of the minimizers for the primal and the dual problems.
+We might need to use [Fenchel Identity, Inequality](Duality/Fenchel%20Identity,%20Inequality.md) one theorem characterizing the existence of the minimizers for the primal and the dual problems.

 ---